How Often Should You Check Your Credit Score?

 How To Get A 700 Credit Score – And What That Can Do For You

-A 700 is a good credit score if you want more loan options and lower interest rates.
+A 700 is a good credit score if you want more loan options and a lower interest rate.
 See how to get a 700 credit score and what factors determine your score.